 I also have no doubt in my mind that had I done what Hancock had done, and it had come to light so very publicly, I'd have been out of that Lib Dem Cabinet within hours.

 Yet there was remarkably little movement against Hancock from the Lib Dems.
 And so at first there was a part of me that initially wondered whether the texts were even genuine?
 The texts were, to me, so juvenile and sleazy they were hard to believe.
 And it wouldn't be the first time that lies had been told by a certain group of people - which included a loose alliance of online and real-life trolls - about what some Lib Dem councillors had supposedly done and not done.
 I had myself been caught in the crossfire between this group and Hancock, and some really stupid and vile stuff had been said about me online.
 I was accused of making up having a doctorate, for example.
 I was called a pig and a dog and a nazi and corrupted - and worse.
 It was absolutely ludicrous behaviour by elements of the 'anti-Hancock league', which only served to build up sympathy for Hancock with his colleagues, and which wasted so much time that could have been much better spent.
 That a couple of opposition councillors seemed to fairly close to some of the characters who were, frankly, harassing and trolling me, was a factor also in play.
 I even had this crap brought to my own doorstep, to my home where I lived as a lone parent with my two school-aged children.
 It was really quite a muddled, nasty environment, and not at all conducive to exposing wrong-doing.
-Basically, it's hard to believe people who tell or encourage lies about you.
-It doesn't scream 'veracity', and it obscures the road ahead.
+Basically, it's hard to believe those people who tell or encourage lies about you.
+Their behaviour doesn't scream 'veracity'; it obscures the road ahead.

 But ...
 Hancock didn't deny sending the text messages.
 It was repeatedly reported in the media that he admitted to sending them.
 His reasoning for his behavior towards the vulnerable resident was that he'd been trying to 'cheer her up'.